humblejoe/Graph_Search_Tool_Flight_Networks/Project Proposal.md

       - We will be using a vector(Hash-Map) to store the number of times a vertex falls in the shortest path of two vertices.
 4. Function Outputs:
    - Djikstra: Nodes returned from search, shortest path.
-   - Farthest Insertion: The shortest route that visits every node and returns to the starting node.
    - Function Efficiency:
       - Adjacency Matrix:
          - Storage Space: O(|V|^2)